-C. Patients to be listed
+C. Patients to be Listed

-Case lists must include all patients admitted to all hospitals and cared for at all surgical centers where the candidate holds admitting and/or surgical privileges between July 1, 2015, and June 30, 2016 (July 31, 2016 if an extension has been granted).
+Case lists must include all patients admitted to all hospitals and cared for at all surgical centers where the candidate holds admitting and/or surgical privileges between July 1, 2016, and June 30, 2017 (July 31, 2017 if an extension has been granted).
 The lists must include a minimum of 20 obstetrical and 20 gynecological admissions, but all patients must be listed.
 This includes all admitted as well as all short-stay and outpatient surgical patients, even if not officially admitted to a hospital.
 The case lists must demonstrate sufficient numbers, sufficient breadth and sufficient depth of clinical experience.
-Candidates should not list patients for whom they have only provided a consultation.
+Candidates may not list patients for whom they have only provided a consultation.

 The office practice case list is strictly limited to 40 patients.
-These must be from the candidate's practice between July 1, 2015, and June 30, 2016 (or July 31, 2016 if granted an extension).
-In rare cases, a fellow may request to use Office Practice cases from the senior year of fellowship.
-Cases from the senior year of residency may not be used for the Office Practice case list.
+These must be from the candidate's practice between July 1, 2016, and June 30, 2017 (or July 31, 2017 if granted an extension).
+Cases from the senior year of your residency may not be used for an Office Practice case list.
+In rare cases, a former fellow may request to use Office Practice cases from fellowship.

-Three unbound copies of each of the 3 case lists must be submitted: Obstetrical patients, gynecologic patients, and office practice patients.
+Three unbound copies of each of the 3 case lists must be submitted: obstetrical patients, gynecologic patients, and office practice patients.
 The patients listed must be only those for whom the candidate has had personal responsibility for professional management and care.
 In the case of partnership or group practice, the patients listed should be only those managed by the candidate.
 If some portion of the care was provided by a partner, that care should be indicated on the case list.
 If the candidate is back-up for a midwifery group, a midwife delivery may not be listed unless the physician actually performed the delivery.